 They also provided the schedule for the Fall 2011 Greek Housing Pre-Occupancy Inspections.
 These inspections are part of the Greek Life Commons Agreement in order to be sure the houses are ready to accept the students coming back for their Work Weeks and he start tschool.
 Here is the email announcement from Matt Hunt and Todd Cashera.

 There is also a meeting scheduled to go over standards for bunk beds and lofts in bedrooms of the housings and dorms.
 It is primarily concerned with NY State Fire Code section 903.3.3 with obstructions to sprinklers and chapters where an issue was identified.
-The meeting, as announced below, was originally scheduled for May 14th, but conflicts interferred.
+The meeting, as announced below, was originally scheduled for May 14th,

 Todd Cashera for more information

 During our Annual Fire Inspection with the New York State Office of Fire Prevention and Control (OFPC) of the Residence Halls this year, we came across a number of violations that will require Rensselaer to develop Bunk Bed and Loft Standards.
 Therefore Rensselaer’s Environmental Health and Safety Department would like to invite you to attend a meeting to discuss the implementation of the Bunk Bed and Loft Standards.
-The Meeting will take place
+The Meeting

 from 1:00 pm

 2:00 pm on Saturday, May 14, 2011, at the Student Union, Room 3202.